FoothillCSClub/GoKart/kart/Kinect-Edge-Detection/README.md

 * 2) Convert the depth map into a point cloud

-* 3) From the point cloud, find significant edges that bound geometry which would impede navigation for a self-navigating robot
+* 3) From the point cloud, find significant geometry which would impede navigation for a self-navigating robot

 ## Dependencies: